Banff in September: Weather, Fall Tips & Things to Do

 Healy Pass has quickly become our favourite Banff larch hike.
 Not only do you get the larch forest to walk through but the mountain vistas with their brilliant golden hues are spectacular!

-The trailhead for Healy Pass is located at the base Sunshine Village Ski Resort, and as you begin your hike, you’ll be surrounded by dense forests of coniferous trees.
+The trailhead for Healy Pass is located at the base of Sunshine Village Ski Resort, and as you begin your hike, you’ll be surrounded by dense forests of coniferous trees.
 Enjoy the time in the trees, you’ll be rewarded soon enough!

 Read More